 We're now able to shoot better video with our smartphones than ever before.
-With to 4K resolution, video image stabilization and high-dynamic-range, we have a wealth of cool features to capture the best footage possible.
-But a lot of what makes a good video lies with the person behind the camera.
-Today we'll share 12 simple tips for shooting better video on Android.
+With 4K resolutions, video image stabilization and high-dynamic-range, we have a wealth of cool features to capture the best footage possible.
+But a lot of what makes a good video is down to the person behind the camera.
+Today we'll share 16 simple tips for shooting better video on your Android device.

 2. Don't cover the microphone